Updated: Apr 28

 Avoiding the sun leads to Vitamin D deficiency.
-In fact about half (47%) of adults are deficient on Vitamin D, the sunshine vitamin.
+In fact about half (47%) of adults are deficient in Vitamin D, the sunshine vitamin.
 Is that a problem?
-Well yes it is.
+Yes it is.

 Modern science tells us that Vitamin D deficiency is associated with:

 That list covers a lot of territory.
 If you have a medical issue, it is probably on this list.
 If any of your loved ones died early, it very likely involved some combination of cancer, diabetes or heart disease, featured prominently on this list.
 In other words, sun avoidance is directly tied to the big health problems of our day.

 Some people dismiss Vitamin D deficiency and say we can easily take a Vitamin D pill, and take care of that.
 Well stop the presses, because they have already done a bus load of studies and the results are not reassuring.

 In some cases, supplementing Vitamin D just doesn’t make a difference, sometimes it does.
 Is that because sunlight has some other benefits in addition to Vitamin D?
 Maybe, maybe not.
 All we know is that naturally derived, sunshine Vitamin D does make a difference, and supplemental Vitamin D might help, sometimes.
 The smart money is on getting your Vitamin D from sun exposure.

 A lot of people are more concerned with Covid-19 and other more pressing issues right now.
 OK, but if you are deficient on Vitamin D your chance of dying from Covid-19 quadruples.
 Will a Vitamin D tablet lower that risk?
 We are not yet sure if the tablet will lower the risk, but studies are underway and we hope to know soon.
 In the interim, real sun exposure is the way your body was designed to get Vitamin D.